github150620/tcp-join/README.md

 ```

 ## Futures
-* If either A or B close, then the other will be closed.
+* If either connection A or connection B close, then the other will be closed.
 * Connection idle time is 5 minutes.